new exObject just published: Kimono Offcuts

 NOTES by the writer:

 The top photograph shows two pieces of 70 cm x 50 cm offcuts in my study.
-Each package is printed as “Obi fabric.
+Each package is printed with the words “Obi fabric.
 100% rayon with gold and silver thread”.
-The weave on the right has a flowing water pattern designed with swirling curves, scattered with three types of plants, pine branches, bamboo leaves and plum blossoms on it, woven into the design.
-Streaming water is an auspicious pattern of removing dirt, while the set of three types of plants, evergreens and flower bloom in early spring, are a celebratory pattern symbolising strength to endure the cold of harsh winter.
-The weave on the left is not a traditional design, probably based on the artist’s contemporary taste.
+The fabric on the right has a flowing water pattern of swirling curves scattered with three types of woven plants, pine branches, bamboo leaves and plum blossoms.
+Streaming water is an auspicious pattern signifying the removing of dirt, while the three types of plants, evergreens and early spring blooms symbolise strength to endure the cold of harsh winter.
+The fabric on the left is not a traditional design and is probably based on the artist’s contemporary taste.

-The bottom photograph shows some traditional handicrafts made of offcuts in my house.
-The dolls’ kimonos and artificial Chilimen cushion covers are my mother’s work.
+The bottom photograph shows some traditional handicrafts I made from offcuts in my house.
+The doll kimonos and the artificial Chilimen cushion covers are my mother’s work.
 She enjoyed sewing in between her busy civil servant duties, often making dresses for herself and me.
 I admit to rarely putting the sewing skills I learned at school to use as she did.
-A padded cloth picture in the frame is made by my mother-in-law.
+The padded cloth picture in the frame was made by my mother-in-law.
 The mobiles are my father’s souvenirs from Shizuoka for his granddaughter.

 ––––––––––